Greenville-Associates-Solutions/Gashub/INSTRUCTOR_NOTES.md

 ## Extension Opportunities

 Bonus challenges:
-- Implement data validation and business rules
+- Implement data validation and business rules [WE ARE CHECKING FOR UNIQUE COMBINATIONS OF TICKER, AND DATE ON IMPORT]
-- Add logging using ILogger
+- Add logging using ILogger [THIS IS DONE VIA APILOGGER - A CUSTOM TOOLSET BUILT BY JSS]
-- Implement configuration using appsettings.json
+- Implement configuration using appsettings.json [COMPLETE]

 ## Prerequisites
 Students should be comfortable with: